bolt3x/amsc_project/README.md

 ```

 ```
 -s <file.txt> will read the input from a txt file you created.
    It should be located in the build the directory and the format should be:

 (1.,0.)
 (2.1,1.5)
 (6.4,10.2)

+Otherwise the input is fixed.
 ```